vitejs/vite/CONTRIBUTING.md

 1. Add a `debugger` statement to the `scripts/vitestSetup.ts` -> `afterAll` hook.
 This will pause execution before the tests quit and the Playwright browser instance exits.

-1. Run the tests with the `debug-serve` script command which will enable remote debugging: `pnpm run debug-serve --runInBand resolve`.
+1. Run the tests with the `debug-serve` script command which will enable remote debugging: `pnpm run debug-serve resolve`.

 1. Wait for inspector devtools to open in your browser and the debugger to attach.